Skip to main content

 The Historic Preservation Capital Grant Program provides funding to:

-• Acquire historic properties, such as buildings, bridges, and other qualifying structures
+• Acquire historic properties, such as buildings, bridges, and other qualifying structures and sites

-• Stabilize endangered historic properties
+• Stabilize, rehabilitate, or restore historic properties

 • Develop plans and specifications, and architectural, engineering, or other special services directly related to pre-construction work (for nonprofit and local government applicants only)